scylladb/scylladb/docs/maintainer.md

 Submodules are maintained in separate repositories.
 For example, Seastar is developed upstream independently of Scylla.
-We want to periodically (and upon contributor request) synchronize scylla.git to include the latest submodules.
+We want to periodically (and upon contributor request) refresh scylla.git to include the latest submodules.

  1. Check out the `next` branch and synchronize it using `git pull`
- 2. Run the `scripts/sync-submodules.sh` script, which will open a git commit log editor for every submodule to show that commits are being updated.
+ 2. Run the `scripts/refresh-submodules.sh` script, which will open a git commit log editor for every submodule to show that commits are being updated.
  3. Edit the submodule update commits with any necessary additional